Recording available: Microsoft Graph September Community call - Provisioning demo

 Jan 3, 2019 1 min.

-The Microsoft Ignite tour is a series of events that take place in cities around the world.
-This series of events is organized by Microsoft and presenters are picked among Microsoft Employees, Regional Directors and MVPs.
 I’ll have the opportunity to present one session “How to do DevOps with the SharePoint Framework and why it matters?”.
 During this session we will explore together how you can setup your continuous integration and continuous deployment pipeline leveraging Azure DevOps (formerly Visual Studio Team Services).

 Speaking at Granite State SharePoint Users Group